 Managing quality for better outcomes

 We offer excellent quality at the point of delivery, helping you guarantee access and deliver a high-quality service to end users.
 Our suppliers employ trained and qualified, experienced interpreters and translators, and our tenders, KPIs (Key Performance Indicators) and contract integrate quality into every aspect of the service they provide.
-Our ability to provide is excellent, with 24/7 access and emergency cover, so you avoid expensive and time-wasting ‘gaps’.
+Our ability to provide is excellent, with 24/7 access and emergency cover.
+By getting it right first time, you avoid expensive and time-wasting ‘gaps’.

 Compromising on quality, or failing to provide a service at all, can have disastrous knock-on effects – for service users who don’t get help at the right time, and for staff who have to pick up the pieces.
 Failure to provide can also leave an organisation open to complaints or legal challenges, with long-lasting impacts on its reputation.
 INTRAN takes this 360º view of quality and provision, considering the organisation, its staff and its end users.